Avogadro/manual/5-display-types/2-coloring-part-of-a-molecule.md

 ## Select by Element

 Coloring parts of a molecule doesn't have to end after a single adjustment.
-Say we want to stress that iron is at the center of the heme residue.
+Say we want to stress that iron is at the center of the hem residue.
 We can go to the "Select" menu, "Select by Element...", and choose to select all of the iron atoms in the molecule.

 ![Select by Element][6]